mturvillehei/DFB_Solver/README.md

 # DFB_Solver

 Based off of the Transfer Matrix Model from S. Li et al., IEEE J. Sel.
 Topics.
 Quantum Electron.
 9, 1153 (2003).
 Code originally written by C. Siegler in Matlab for the Mawst/Botez lab.
-Unless specified otherwise, units are cm.

 ## Main Solver Script
+Simulations are defined with a JSON config file, containing the relevant parameters.
+It is possible to vary the JSON parameters programmatically in order to run large parametric sweeps of the input values.

+Units in the JSON config file are generally in centimeters.
+Target units for the COMSOL results are:

+ - Gamma (confinement) - unitless.
+ - Delta Kappa (detuning in wavenumber) - cm<sup>-1</sup>.
+ - Mode Loss (i.e. waveguide loss in the longitudinal direction) - cm<sup>-1</sup>.
+ - Wavelength (for the given mode, calculated in COMSOL) - µm.
+(Note that this is not the target wavelength, which is a separate parameter in the JSON file, and is defined in centimeters).
+ - Surface Loss (optical emission out of the substrate) - cm<sup>-1</sup>.

 There are two main scripts, which are functionally identical as solvers: DFB_Finite_Mode_Solver.py and DFBsolve_NP.py.

 ##### DFB_Finite_Mode_Solver.py: